BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 ## The Internet Archive
 * https://archive.org/details/thenewtestament00andeuoft

+## Digital Christian Library
+* A scanned facsimile of the 1866 edition was downloaded from DCL on 2009-10-21.
+* The PDF file does not have a selectable text layer.

 ## Modern reprints
 ### University of Michigan (Michigan Historical Reprint Series)
 * A facsimile [reprint](https://www.amazon.co.uk/Testament-original-Greek-H-T-Anderson/dp/1418188247/) paper copy of Anderson's 1864 text "stereotyped and printed for the author" in 1866 by John P Morton & Co,, Louisville, KY.